columbia/PrivateKube/README.md

 # PrivateKube

 PrivateKube is an extension to the popular Kubernetes datacenter orchestrator that adds privacy as a new type of resource to be managed alongside other traditional compute resources, such as CPU, GPU, and memory.
-A description of the project can be found on our [webpage](https://systems.cs.columbia.edu/PrivateKube/) and in our OSDI'21 paper, titled [Privacy Budget Scheduling](https://www.usenix.org/conference/osdi21/presentation/luo) (PDF locally available [here](https://columbia.github.io/PrivateKube/papers/osdi2021privatekube.pdf)).
+A description of the project can be found on our [webpage](https://systems.cs.columbia.edu/PrivateKube/) and in our OSDI'21 paper, titled [Privacy Budget Scheduling](https://www.usenix.org/conference/osdi21/presentation/luo) (PDF locally available [here](https://columbia.github.io/PrivateKube/papers/osdi2021privatekube.pdf) and extended version available on [arXiv](https://arxiv.org/abs/2106.15335).

 ## Repo structure

 This repository contains the artifact release for the OSDI paper:
 - [system](system/): The PrivateKube system, which implements the privacy resource and a new scheduling algorithm for it, called *Dominant Privacy Fairness (DPF)*.
-- [privatekube](privatekube/): A python client for interaction with the PrivateKube system and performing macrobenchmark evaluation.
+- [privatekube](privatekube/): A Python client for interaction with the PrivateKube system and performing macrobenchmark evaluation.
 - [simulator](simulator/): A simulator for microbenchmarking privacy scheduling algorithms in tightly controlled settings.
 - [examples](examples/): Usage examples for various components, please refer its [README](./examples/README.md) for details.
 - [evaluation](evaluation/): Scripts to reproduce the macrobenchmark and microbenchmark evaluation results from our paper.